Lisburn: The Victorian Town

 The county-by-county record of pre-Famine Ireland, Hall's Ireland: Mr and Mrs Hall's Tour of 1840, found Lisburn recognisable as the settlement Rowden had formed more than two centuries before.
 Believing that between Drum Bridge and Lough Neagh the people were "almost exclusively" of English and Welsh extraction, the Halls ventured that in no town in Ireland were "the happy effects of English taste and industry more conspicuous".
 With the formation in 1836 of the Lisburn Cricket Club, the Halls might have noted that English taste also extended to sport and leisure.

 To the visitors the town still appeared in 1840 to consist "principally of one long street" (Bow Street) at the Market Square end of which stood the cathedral.
 An "interesting and picturesque church", it contained "two very remarkable monuments".
 One is of "the great and good Jeremy Taylor" (1613–1667), sometime Bishop of Down and Conor (reputed "Shakespeare of the Divines" and former chaplain to Charles I).
 The other is to the memory of Lieutenant William Dobbs killed in the capture of his vessel, HMS Drake, by the American privateer John Paul Jones (an engagement in Belfast Lough in 1778 that spurred formation of the Volunteer movement).

 The Halls would have been able to proceed the eight miles to Belfast on the newly completed Ulster Railway line.
 The line from Belfast was continued to Portadown and, with the completion of the Boyne Viaduct, connected with Dublin in 1855.
 A junction out of Lisburn at Knockmore, established further service to Banbridge and Newcastle and to Antrim and Derry.
 Lisburn's present railway station, built for the Great Northern Railway Company, dates from 1878.

 The new transportation links encouraged further industrial growth.
 In 1889, newspapers reported a rival to Barbour's factory: a "splendid new mill" by Robert Stewart & Son to employ over a thousand hands, with the novelty of electric lighting and "toilets on every floor".

 As had other Protestant-majority districts, Lisburn quickly reconciled to the union with Great Britain that followed the 1798 rebellion.
 Support for the Union, seen both as a guarantee of free trade and as security against Catholic-majority rule, spurred the further growth in the town of the Orange Order and helped return Hertford-approved Conservative candidates to the Westminster parliament.
-The political loyalty of tenants (who were to enjoy a secret ballot only from 1871) was further secured by the relative beneficence of the 3rd Marquess of Hertford, Francis Seymour-Conway (1777-1842).
-Characteristically when cholera struck in 1832, the Marquess erected a hospital and distributed medicines, blankets, clothing and other necessities throughout the estate.
+The political loyalty of tenants (who were to enjoy a secret ballot only from 1871) was further secured by the relative beneficence of the 3rd Marquess of Hertford.
+Despite a reputation of being "the most thoroughgoing rove in the kingdom" and spending almost all of his life on the continent, when cholera struck in 1832 Francis Seymour-Conway (1777–1842) erected a hospital and distributed medicines, blankets, clothing and other necessities throughout the estate.